Dane-Dawson/proptipus/README.md

 Tentacle 1

+## Planning/ideation

+-note, something wonky going on with TentacleSix import...

 The purpose of this lab is familiarity with props and how they can be used.

 Loose format concept is an octopus component that has 8 leg components, state is stored in the octopus "body" (like a brain") and each successive task builds in complexity.
-Current ideas for progression
+Current ideas for progression.

+--Need to make a functional vs class component child as well.

 One arm displaying value => simple state value output
     Maybe a pun, and punchline is displayed with prop passed.
 If it's an img punchline can be hidden until reveal.